Sea of Galilee

 Look up:

-Then share answers to these standard questions.
-If answers wander or people start bringing in other passages or outside authorities or philosophies, ask "Where is that in the passage?"
+Then share brief answers to these standard questions.
+If answers wander, or if people start bringing in other passages or outside authorities or philosophies, anyone in the group should ask "Where is that in the passage?"

 - What does this teach about God, God’s character, or what God does?